HenSch90/SiD/Modul-E1_StudentService.md

 mv:

-ka1: (it1, it2, it3): finanzierungsbezogene Themen
+ka1: (it1, it2, it3, it4, it5): finanzierungsbezogene Themen

-ka2: (it4, it5, it6, it7): persönliche Themen
+ka2: (it6, it7, it8, it9): persönliche Themen

-ka3: (it8, it9, it10, it11, it12, it13, it14, it15): studienbezogene Themen
+ka3: (it10, it11, it12, it13, it14, it15, it16, it17, it18, it19): studienbezogene Themen

-ka4: (it16, it17, it18, it19, it20, it21, it22): beeinträchtigungsbezogene Themen
+vc:

-vc: SHOW it1 IF ibedsfin > 1
+SHOW it1 IF ibedsfin > 1

-SHOW it2 IF ibedkv > 1
+SHOW it2 IF ibedfinbs > 1

-SHOW it3 IF ibedafin > 1
+SHOW it3 IF ibedfinwo > 1

-SHOW it4 IF ibedpart > 1
+SHOW it4 IF ibedkv > 1

-SHOW it5 IF ibedfamu > 1
+SHOW it5 IF ibedafin > 1

-SHOW it6 IF ibeddep > 1
+SHOW it6 IF ibedpart > 1

-SHOW it7 IF ibedaldr > 1
+SHOW it7 IF ibedfamu > 1

-SHOW it8 IF ibedvbew > 1
+SHOW it8 IF ibeddep > 1

-SHOW it9 IF ibedvbki > 1
+SHOW it9 IF ibedsuch > 1

-SHOW it10 IF ibedvbhc > 1
+SHOW it10 IF ibedvbew > 1

-SHOW it11 IF ibedllpran > 1
+SHOW it11 IF ibedvbki > 1

-SHOW it12 IF ibedaoz > 1
+SHOW it12 IF ibedvbhc > 1

-SHOW it13 IF ibedabersw > 1
+SHOW it13 IF ibedllpran > 1

-SHOW it14 IF ibedaorg > 1
+SHOW it14 IF ibedaoz > 1

-SHOW it15 IF ibedabs > 1
+SHOW it15 IF ibedabersw > 1

-SHOW it16 IF ibebsln > 1
+SHOW it16 IF ibedaorg > 1

-SHOW it17 IF ibebssu > 1
+SHOW it17 IF ibedabs > 1

-SHOW it18 IF ibebsth > 1
+SHOW it18 IF ibebsln > 1

-SHOW it19 IF ibebspa > 1
+SHOW it19 IF ibebssu > 1

-SHOW it20 IF ibebsbh > 1

-SHOW it21 IF ibebsat > 1

-SHOW it22 IF ibebsrb > 1

 av: